Designations Congruent with Things: Chapter 23

 “Because I didn’t do the right things,” Mako says again.
 “And because you did.”

-Newt isn’t sure how to have this conversation, gluing his hand together, trying not to cry, the trend-line of his thoughts heading into territory that feels psychologically dangerous.
-He’s not sure Mako knows how to do it either; Mako, who has turned increasingly internally; Mako, who has sharpened herself on the grindstone of her own willpower into something without needless parts.
+Newt isn’t sure how to have this conversation, gluing his hand together, trying not to cry, the trend-line of his thoughts heading into psychologically dangerous territory.
+He’s not sure Mako knows how to do it either; Mako, who’s turned increasingly internally; Mako, who’s sharpened herself on the grindstone of her own willpower into something without needless parts.

-“I think everyone did the right things,” Newt manages to say, a little too smooth at the beginning and a little too rushed at the end, his words sliding up a frictionless wall of rising pitch right to the point that the potential energy of his phrase is maxed out to a full stop.
+“I think everyone did the right things,” Newt says, a little too smooth at the beginning and a little too rushed at the end, his words sliding up a frictionless wall of rising pitch to the point that the potential energy of his phrase maxes out to a full stop.
 “I think everyone did all the right things.
-Um, especially, especially you, Maks.
+Um, especially you, Maks.
 You most of all.”

-“Well it never does, really, I don’t think,” Newt says, valiantly philosophical.
-“It’s always like, ‘well, I spent four years trying to get this freaking tissue to regenerate, and now it has, great, but hey, there are all these new problems like poorly controlled proliferation verging on neoplastic transition, so yay.
-Kind of.
+“Well it never does, really,” Newt says, valiantly philosophical.
+“It’s always like, well, I spent four years trying to get this freaking tissue to regenerate, and now it has, great, but hey, there are all these new problems, like poorly controlled proliferation verging on neoplastic transition, so…yay?
+Kind of?
 But also not yay.
 Not yay at all.
-If you’re lucky enough not to get dealt an inherently unwinnable hand by the stochastic cruelty of life, you can get what you work for, sometimes, mostly, but, in return, you make certain tradeoffs along the way.
+If you’re lucky enough not to get dealt an inherently unwinnable hand by the stochastic cruelty of life, you can get what you work for, sometimes, mostly, but, in return, you make tradeoffs along the way.
 That doesn’t mean you weren’t right to make those choices, to trade those trades.
 That doesn’t mean that the costs aren’t costly.
-You know.
-But you do the best on-the-fly analysis that you can, and, afterwards, you hope that you can quietly glue yourself together in a relatively secluded apartment rather than being idolized and turned into a mischievous fashion icon who’s expected to evince happiness about the final fallout of the emotional evisceration that brought her to the point that she was able to turn her entire life into a beautiful weapon.
-Because, to me.
-That sounds like it might be rough.”
+You know?
+But you do the best on-the-fly analysis that you can, and, afterwards, you hope you can quietly glue yourself together in a relatively secluded apartment rather than being idolized and turned into a mischievous fashion icon who’s expected to evince happiness about the final fallout of the emotional evisceration that brought her to the point she was able to turn her whole life into a beautiful weapon.
+Because, to me, that sounds like it might be rough.”

 Newt is out of air, so he breathes in and shuts his stinging eyes.